 Confusing the gas and brake pedals

-Some impairments may obligate practitioners to refer a patient to the state Department of Motor Vehicles for additional testing or driving restrictions.
+Some impairments may obligate professionals in the United States to refer a patient to the state Department of Motor Vehicles for additional testing or driving restrictions.
 A review of current state license renewal laws reveals varying renewal cycles and testing requirements (see also the Insurance Institute for Highway Safety/Highway Loss Data Institute's license renewal procedures by state).

 Ключові моменти